Harvard-CS145/cs145-21-project5/apps/trace/README.md

 - `numflow`.
 This option specifies the number of flows in the per-flow mode.
 Default is `16`.
 - `gapdist`.
 This option specifies the inter-flow gap distribution.
 It could be `poisson` distribution (the mean is determined by `gapmax`), `uniform` distribution (bounded by `gapmin` and `gapmax`), or `persist` (fixed gap determined by `gapmax`).
 Default is `poisson`.
 - `mchost`.
 This option specifies the hosts running memcached (`1-16` means running on hosts from 1 to 16, `1,5,7,9-11` means running on host 1, 5, 7, 9, 10, and 11).
 Default is `0` (means no host).
-- `iperfhost`.
-This option specifies the hosts running iperf.
-Default is `0`.
+- `iperf_host_list`.
+This option specifies the list of hosts running iperf.
+Default is `[]`.
+- `memcached_host_list`.
+This option specifies the list of hosts running memcached.
+Default is `[]`.
 - `length`.
 This option specifies the time running the traffic.
 Default is `60` seconds.
 - `file`.
 This option specifies the output trace file.
 It is required.
 - `simple`.
 This is a shortcut to generate a simple trace, where you can generate persistent flows.
+Assume that the iperf host list contains [a, b, c, d, e, f], then the trace will generate flows from a to d, from b to e, and from c to f.

 Normally, everything is by default.
-You can generate a trace for 60 seconds by
+You can generate a trace for hosts 1-16 for 60 seconds by setting

 ```
-python generate_trace.py --file=test.trace --iperfhost=1-16 --mchost=1-16
+...
+"file": "test.trace",
+"iperf_host_list": [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16],
+"memcached_host_list": [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16],
+...
 ```

 If you want to send iperf trace from host 2 to host 11, from host 7 to host 1, and from host 9 to host 16, for 60 seconds, then you can simply run

 ```
-python generate_trace.py --file=test.trace --simple --iperfhost=2,7,9,11,1,16
+...
+"file": "test.trace",
+"simple": true,
+"iperf_host_list": [2,7,9,11,1,16],
+...
 ```